Meet Our Farmers

 Michel and his wife are Native Americans from Canada.
 They produce many of our beautiful conifer essences, such as Spruce (White), and Fir (Balsam).
 He is Abenaki and she is Micmac-Pawnee.
 Michel is a sub-chief of their tribe and his wife is a medicine woman.
 I will never forget the time Barry and I visited them in Canada.
 The tribe was having a Pow Wow, and Michel had their leadership and elders officially recognize us and welcome us to their dances and their land.

 The next day, we traveled with them to the dense forest where they gather and distill White Spruce.
 They deeply honor the life-giving properties of medicinal plants and bring this respect and gratitude to their distillation process.
 They distill in ceremony…drumming and praying during the process and giving thanks to the beautiful trees who share their medicine with us.

 Sylviane lives in a tiny village high in the mountains of Southern France.
 She produces our exquisite Highland Lavender from lavender hand-harvested atop Mt de Cheiron.
 The essence is distilled in her home, using a still that she had made according to her own specifications.
 Sylviane has welcomed our students into her home when we have visited France on our tours, and is a perfect examples of the heart-based farmers/distillers who are the foundation of OUR business.

-These are just a few of the incredible farmers who are like family to us…and whom we trust to bring us the rare and exceptionally pure essences and hydrolats that comprise the Wisdom of the Earth portfolio.
-Most of our essences are bio-dynamically farmed; many are wild-crafted (i.e., gathered wild, not cultivated).
-These types of production are a step above Organic, and are rooted deeply in the natural rhythms of Mother Nature.
+These are just a few of the incredible farmers who are like family to us…and whom we trust to provide us with the rare and exceptionally pure essences and hydrolats that comprise the Wisdom of the Earth portfolio.
+Many of our essences are bio-dynamically farmed or wild-crafted (i.e., gathered wild, not cultivated).
+These types of production are a step above organic, and are rooted deeply in the natural rhythms of Mother Earth.